Chia-Network/bls-signatures/README.md

 ```

 ### Build
-Cmake and a c++ compiler are required for building.
+Cmake, a c++ compiler, and python3 (for bindings) are required for building.
 ```bash
 git submodule update --init --recursive mkdir build